sami-dev/MultiBrandLoginPage/README.md

 ### 6.5 Configure SAML 2.0 Okta Application ###
 For SAML branded application, we will have to create separate configuration for each brand.
 Now, we will add SAML 2.0 Okta application (that will show default Okta login page).
+[MM TODO]: This will not use any of the custom login page.

 - Click on **Add Application** button
 	<br/>